Facial Feminization Surgery (FFS)

 Preparing for Facial Feminization Surgery

-Using a highly individualized approach, the plastic surgery team works with each person to develop a plan that best meets their needs and preferences.
+Using a highly individualized approach, the plastic surgery team works with the patient to develop a plan that best meets the individual’s needs and preferences.

 When multiple surgeries are desired, the surgeon will plan a staged approach.
 Staging surgery is safer than attempting to perform too many procedures at the same time, which can keep you under anesthesia for a prolonged period.
 In addition, staging provides ample time for recovery between operations.